rodrigoBaranda/PersonalPortfolio/README.md

 ⚠️ **IMPORTANT**: Keep this JSON file secure!
 Add it to `.gitignore` and never commit it to version control.

 #### c) Share Your Google Sheet
-1. Open your Google Sheet named "Transactions"
+1. Open your Google Sheet (defaults to "Transactions" unless you configured a different workbook name)
 2. Click the **Share** button
 3. Add the service account email from the JSON file (looks like: `xxx@xxx.iam.gserviceaccount.com`)
 4. Give it **Viewer** access